 How Kinzoo plans to make money

-Right now, you can use Kinzoo and all its features for free, but eventually, we plan to use a membership model.
-That means that there will always be a free version of the app that anyone can use—but in the future, certain features will only be available through membership.
-There are plenty of examples of this out there in the world (think: Amazon Prime membership, where you pay for access to value-added features and perks).
-We’re also considering one-time payments for things like stickers, exclusive games and activities—add-ons that make connecting on Kinzoo even more fun, educational and creative.
+We plan to make money by adding new features and services to the app that users can choose to pay for.
+Our community can rest assured that we do not plan on taking existing features and services and putting those behind a paywall.
+There will always be a free version of the app that anyone can use—but we will also offer value-added services that you can purchase in the app.
+These will be things like stickers, exclusive games and activities—add-ons that make connecting on Kinzoo even more fun, educational and creative.
 We believe in this kind of model because it ensures access for everyone who wants to use Kinzoo—and motivates us to develop features that kids will love and parents will see real value in.